maciejmiecznik/thermalift/README.md

-# thermalift
+# Thermalift

-Calculator for thermal lift effect in geothermal wells
+Calculator for eliminating the thermal lift effect from production data in geothermal wells.

+Thermalift was developed as part of the [GeoModel](https://geomodel.pl/en/) project.